How long can Iran survive the US’s Hormuz blockade?

 Iran is also the third-largest oil producer in the Organization of the Petroleum Exporting Countries (OPEC) and exports 90 percent of its crude oil via Kharg Island for shipping through the Strait of Hormuz.

-The US naval blockade has begun affecting the country’s storage capacity, according to TankerTrackers, the maritime intelligence agency.
-The blockade means Iran has to store more oil, and space could become tight.
+The US naval blockade means Iran has to store more oil, and space could become tight.

+Muyu Xu, a senior crude oil analyst at Kpler, told Al Jazeera that the current enforcement environment is expected to slow future Iranian loadings and exports, adding pressure on Iran’s onshore inventories and eventually forcing production cuts.

+“However, given there is still available storage capacity onshore (roughly covering 20 days of Iran’s current production), we expect any production reduction to be gradual over the coming week, with a higher likelihood of acceleration into May,” she said.

-TankerTrackers said that on Kharg Island, to prepare for the possibility of running out of oil storage space, Iran has brought an old tanker named NASHA (9079107) out of retirement.
+TankerTrackers, the maritime intelligence agency, said that at Kharg Island, to prepare for the possibility of running out of oil storage space, Iran has brought an old tanker named NASHA (9079107) out of retirement.

 “She’s a 30yo [year old] VLCC [Very Large Crude Carrier] that’s been anchored empty for the past few years; currently spending 4 days on a trip that should take 1.5-2 days,” TankerTrackers said in a post on X, suggesting that the tanker is being used to store oil.
 It is unclear if the ship has a heading or course.